-The background of Belgium Chocolate
+The background & history of Belgium Chocolate

 Belgium is justly famous for its chocolate.
 It may be a small country but a whole array of beautifully decorated and immaculately finished chocolate truffles looms large in so many shops, particularly in Brussels and Bruges (Brugge).
 Sometimes, it doesn’t feel like there’s a chocolate quarter, so much as a whole district in itself, solely devoted to all things chocolate.